-26. Other financial income (expenses) miscellaneous
+26. Other financial income (expenses)-miscellaneous

 For the year ended December 31

-2016 2015
+2015 2014

 (NIS million)

-In local currency 4 -
+In local currency - 1

-In foreign currency (27) (29)
+In foreign currency (29) (23)

-Totala (23) (29)
+Total a (29) (22)

-^a This item includes income (expenses) from commissions from the Bank's financial activities, from international financial institutions and from loans to employees.
+&lt;sup>a This item includes income (expenses) from commissions from the Bank's financial activities, from international financial institutions and from loans to employees.